 Another successful tactic we employed was holding regular meetings with the sales and account teams to explain the value of PR in helping them to do their jobs.
 We’d explain to sales teams what makes a good story, how PR works, and how good coverage and content can help them strike up prospect conversations.
 This of course had a dual-benefit for us, in that it also created an open channel of communication where the sales and account teams could update us when they had an interesting customer story to share that could benefit PR.

 Once you’ve convinced a customer to participate in PR and you’ve nailed some media results, make it easy for them to share and amplify that media traction.
 Suggested social posts, ghost-written blog posts etc make their job a whole lot easier, and again, reflect the value back to the business.
 I’ve also done bespoke PowerPoints and coverage videos which can be shared with customers and prove the value in a much more visually impactful way.

 The added benefit of doing this extra work is that when you’re trying to convince other customers to participate in PR, you can easily point to these results, making them far more likely to say ‘Yes’ in future and thus restart the virtuous customer PR circle.

 On the whole, customer PR isn’t easy – but when you really put in the work, your whole PR program becomes that much stronger.
-If done well, you’ll not only generate great customer stories, but you will also have a better dialogue with the sales and accounts team and thus have a better pulse on the challenges prospects and clients are facing.
+If done well, you’ll not only generate great customer stories, but also have a better dialogue with the sales and accounts team.
+As a result, you’ll have a better pulse on the challenges prospects and clients are facing.
 This can only make ideas generation that much stronger and yield better pitch angles that resonate with the people that matter for your business – your customers and prospective customers.